Normalization (Czechoslovakia): 1971–1987 (Preserving the status quo)

 The method by which the KSČ under Husák ruled was commonly summed up as ‘reluctant terror.’
 It involved careful adherence to the Soviet Union's policy objectives and the use of what was perceived as the minimum amount of repression at home necessary to fulfill these objectives and prevent a return to Dubček-style reformism.
 The result was a regime that, while not a complete return to Stalinism, was far from being a liberal one either.

 The membership of the KSČ's Presidium changed very little after 1971.
-The Sixteenth Party Congress in 1981 reelected the incumbent members of the Presidium and Secretariat and elevated one candidate member, Milouš Jakeš, to full membership in the Presidium.
+The Sixteenth Party Congress in 1981 reelected the incumbent members of the Presidium and Secretariat and elevated one candidate member, Miloš Jakeš, to full membership in the Presidium.
 The Seventeenth Party Congress in 1986 retained the incumbent Secretariat and Presidium and added three new candidate members to the Presidium.
 In March 1987, Josef Korčák retired from the Presidium and was replaced by Ladislav Adamec.
 At the same time, Hoffman, a Presidium member, was also appointed a Central Committee secretary.
 In December 1987, Husák was forced to retire, and Jakeš became general secretary of the KSČ.

 Popular control during this era of orthodoxy was maintained through various means.
 Repeated arrests and imprisonment of persons opposing the regime, such as members of Charter 77 and religious activists, continued throughout the 1970s and into the 1980s.
 Less coercive controls, such as punishment through job loss, demotion, denial of employment, denial of educational opportunities, housing restrictions, and refusal to grant travel requests, also prevailed.
 The level of repression increased over the years as Husák grew more conservative, and in the cultural realm sometimes approached the levels seen in Erich Honecker's East Germany and even Nicolae Ceauşescu's Romania.